xirworkshop/xirworkshop.github.io/cfp.md

 ---
-title: Call for extended Abstracts
+title: Call for Extended Abstracts
 ---